 Continue the practice of routine cleaning and disinfection of workspaces and frequently touched surfaces in your laboratory spaces as those are not cleaned by UH Facilities.

-Be prepared that if an outbreak occurs in the building where your lab is located, your lab group may have to vacate the space for a period of time and monitor their health more closely.
+Be prepared that if a COVID-19 related outbreak occurs in the building where your lab is located, your lab group may have to vacate the space for a period of time and monitor their health more closely.
 This type of information will come from your college and the building coordinator, and you therefore must monitor your email closely.
-If an evacuation occurs, make sure everyone in your lab is aware of it.
+If an COVID-19 related building closure occurs, make sure everyone in your lab is aware of it.

 Research in Shared Spaces

-Shared Spaces are defined as research spaces where members of a research group routinely interact with each other in the same space, such as science and engineering labs, core facilities, shared spaces in institutes or centers.
+Shared spaces are defined as spaces where members of a research group routinely interact with each other in the same space, such as science and engineering labs, core facilities, shared spaces in institutes or centers.
 These guidelines apply:

-- Sanitization: Sanitize common research areas and frequently touched surfaces (lab benches, doorknobs, sink handles, freezer doors, fume hood sashes, keyboards, microscopes, etc.) at the end of each shift prior to the next shift arriving at the workplace.
-Designate one or more individuals responsible for cleaning and disinfecting and have them initial on the daily work schedule that they completed the cleaning.
+- Sanitization: Sanitize common research areas and frequently touched surfaces (lab benches, doorknobs, sink handles, freezer doors, fume hood sashes, keyboards, microscopes, etc.).

 - Sanitizing Equipment: Minimize the sharing of equipment and devices.
 If they need to be shared, thoroughly disinfect the device between uses by different individuals.